PrestaShop/prestashop-specs/Order list.md

 - **Delivery**: it's possible to filter by Country

-- **Customer (Customer First and Last name)**: it's possible search or to sort by alphabetic order
+- **Customer (Customer First and Last name)**: it's possible to search or to sort by alphabetic order

-- **Total**: The total is diplayed with tax included in the currency paid by the customer. it's possible to sort it by asc or desc or to search a specfic amount.
+- **Total**: The total is displayed with tax included in the currency paid by the customer. it's possible to sort it by asc or desc or to search a specific amount.

 - **Payment**: it's possible to sort by quantity asc or desc and search by quantity min & max

-- **Status**: it's possible filter by the status.
+- **Status**: it's possible to filter by the status.

 When the mouse hovers over command, the symbol of the drop-down list is displayed in the label of the status of the command next to the status name.
-When the user clicks anywhere on the label the drop-down list, all statuses is displayed.
+When the user clicks anywhere on the label the drop-down list, all statuses are displayed.
 Selecting one of the order statuses updates the order status with the one selected.

 - **Date**: it's possible to sort the date by asc or desc or select a specific period.